LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # Just in...

-- Set image as Wallpaper (Windows Obly for now)
+- Set image as Wallpaper (Windows Only for now)

 # TODO's, hopefully coming soon: